kellim/kelliblalock-dot-com/README.md

 # kelliblalock.com

-This repository is for my website/portfolio being built with Gatsby.
-It's a work in progress and is not online yet.
+This repository is for my website [kelliblalock.com](https://www.kelliblalock.com) that was built with Gatsby.

 ## Run Project Locally in Development Mode